anpylar/anpylar-docs/docs/architecture/observables.rst

 *browser*, we mean)

-It builds on being able to run *Python* in the browser and on the per-se asynchronous nature of hot things are executed.
+It builds on being able to run *Python* in the browser and on the per-se asynchronous nature of how things are executed.
 For the implementation the following reference sources have been used:

   - `The Reactive Extensions for Python (RxPY)